 On the other hand, almost everyone is willing to value and accept the government’s IOUs, because everyone needs to collect government IOUs to pay taxes.
 That valuation is so ubiquitous, we’re willing to hold far more of the government IOUs than we even need to pay taxes, because they’re a safe bet for holding value for the foreseeable future.
 So the government can issue more IOUs (cash, coins, reserve accounts, treasury security accounts) than they require back in taxes, and end up perpetually running deficits to satisfy private savings desires.
 Our money is the government’s liabilities; if there were no debt, there would be no money!

-There is going to be a cascading hierarchy of money based on the government IOUs, such as bank IOUs (checking/savings account balances) that promise to pay government IOUs, and personal IOUs (checks, etc.) that promise to pay bank IOUs, etc. And those will all tend to be denominated in the main unit of account made up by the government (dollar, yen, pound, whatever).
+There is going to be a cascading hierarchy of money based on the government IOUs, such as bank IOUs (checking/savings account balances) that promise to pay government IOUs, and personal IOUs (checks, etc.) that promise to pay bank IOUs, etc. And those will all tend to be denominated in the main unit of account made up by the government (dollar, Yen, Pound, Euro, whatever).

 So there has to be debt.
 And debt has to be owed to someone.
-Let us refer to this group collectively as “the one percent.”
-If the government runs up a lot of debt, that means the one percent hold a lot of government bonds, which pay quite low rates of interest; the government taxes you to pay them off.
+Let us refer to this group collectively as “the One Percent.”
+If the government runs up a lot of debt, that means the One Percent hold a lot of government bonds, which pay quite low rates of interest.
+The government taxes you to pay that interest.

 If the government pays off its debt, what it’s basically doing is transferring that debt directly to the public sector as mortgage debt, credit card debt, student loan debt, and so on.
 Of course the money is still owed to the one percent, but now they can collect much higher rates of interest.
 And this debt is accumulated by those least able to pay.
-There were three times in recent decades when the government ran a surplus, each surplus was followed, within a number of years, by an equal and opposite recession.
+There were three times in recent decades when the government ran a budget surplus, and each time the surplus was followed, within a number of years, by a recession.
 Every depression in our nation’s history was preceded by a big decline in nominal Federal debt.

 The government can always print the money it needs via keystrokes to pay its obligations as we saw above.
 Private levels of indebtedness are a much greater concern, and a greater drag on the economy.
-Private borrowers (and non-sovereign-currency states like Greece and Alabama) do have to pay off their debts (or default).
-That’s why the level of private debt, not sovereign debt, is the big management problem.
+Private borrowers (and non-sovereign-currency states like Greece and Alabama, for instance) do have to pay off their debts (or default).
+That’s why the level of aggregate private debt, not sovereign debt, is the big money management problem.